RANS Equations with Explicit Data-Driven Reynolds Stress Closure Can Be Ill-Conditioned: Introduction

 The rest of this paper is organized as follows.
 Section~\ref{sec:meth} introduces the global condition number and shows that it fails to explain the deteriorated conditioning with increasing Reynolds numbers.
 A local condition number function is derived to achieve such an objective.
-In Section~\ref{sec:results}, the local condition number is used to evaluate the conditioning of RANS simulations by using Reynolds stresses obtained in the context of both data-driven and traditional RANS modeling.
-Section~\ref{sec:discussion} discusses the reasons for different propagated mean velocity fields by using explicit and implicit treatment of Reynolds stresses.
-Finally, conclusions are presented in Section~\ref{sec:conclusion} .
+In Section~\ref{sec:results}, the local condition number is used to evaluate the conditioning of RANS equations with data-driven Reynolds stress closures.
+Section~\ref{sec:discussion} discusses the conditioning of RANS equations with traditional Reynolds stress transport models and the monolithic coupling for both traditional and data-driven models.
+Finally, conclusions are presented in Section~\ref{sec:conclusion}.